Invoices are what freelancers use to ask for payment. Did you know?

 - Integrated with Indy's Time Tracker to make getting paid for every minute easier.

 - Multiple payment methods give your clients options to pay you sooner.

-Indy is also free to trial.
+Indy’s Free plan gives you free unlimited access to all the basic tools.
 So you can see for yourself how easy it is to create a professional invoice.
-Once you see the benefits, Indy only costs $9 per month.
+Once you see the benefits, Indy Pro plan only costs $9 per month.
 It will pay for itself in the time you save creating your first month's worth of invoices.

 Send better invoices with Indy

 Indy Invoices makes it easier than ever to send invoices that look great and help you get paid fast.
 Accept major payment methods like PayPal and Stripe.

 What is replacing Microsoft invoicing?